-Domain name registrations involving P/P service providers should be clearly labelled as such in WHOIS.
+To the extent that this is feasible, domain name registrations involving P/P service providers should be clearly labelled as such in WHOIS.

 P/P customer data is to be validated and verified in a manner consistent with the requirements outlined in the WHOIS Accuracy Program Specification of the 2013 RAA (as may be updated from time to time).
-In the cases where a P/P service provider is Affiliated with a registrar (as the term is defined in Sections 1.3 and 1.4 of the 2013 RAA) and that Affiliated registrar has carried out validation and verification of the P/P customer data, re-verification by the P/P service provider of the same, identical, information should not be required.
+In the cases where a P/P service provider is Affiliated with a registrar (as the term is defined in Section 1.3 of the 2013 RAA) and that Affiliated registrar has carried out validation and verification of the P/P customer data, re-verification by the P/P service provider of the same, identical, information should not be required.

 MANDATORY PROVISIONS TO BE INCLUDED IN PROVIDER TERMS OF SERVICE & MINIMUM REQUIREMENTS TO BE COMMUNICATED TO CUSTOMERS:

 All rights, responsibilities and obligations of registrants and P/P service customers as well as those of accredited P/P service providers need to be clearly communicated in the P/P service registration agreement, including a provider’s obligations in managing those rights and responsibilities and any specific requirements applying to transfers and renewals of a domain name.
-In addition, all accredited P/P service providers must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name, and how requests for transfers of a domain name are handled.
+In particular, all accredited P/P service providers must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name, and how requests for transfers of a domain name are handled.

-All accredited P/P service providers must include on their websites, and in all Publication and Disclosure-related policies and documents, a link to either a standardized request form or an equivalent list of specific criteria that the provider requires in order to determine whether or not to comply with third party requests, such as for the Disclosure or Publication of customer identity or contact details.
+All accredited P/P service providers must include on their websites, and in all Publication and Disclosure-related policies and documents, a link to either a request form or list containing a set of specific, minimum, mandatory criteria, or an equivalent list of such criteria, that the provider requires in order to determine whether or not to comply with third party requests, such as for the Disclosure or Publication of customer identity or contact details.

 All accredited P/P service providers must publish their terms of service (e.g. on their websites), which, in addition to other mandatory provisions recommended by the WG, should at a minimum include the following elements in relation to Disclosure and Publication:

-Clarification of when those terms refer to Publication requests (and their consequences) and when to Disclosure requests (and their consequences).
+Clarification of when those terms refer to Publication requests (and their consequences) and when they refer to Disclosure requests (and their consequences).
 The WG further recommends that accredited providers expressly include a provision in their terms of service explaining the meaning and consequences of Publication.

-The specific grounds upon which a customer’s details may be Disclosed or Published or service suspended or terminated.
+The specific grounds upon which a customer’s details may be Disclosed or Published or service suspended or terminated, including Publication in the event of a customer’s initiation of a transfer of the underlying domain name.
+In making this recommendation, the WG noted the changes to be introduced to the Inter Registrar Transfer Policy (“IRTP”) in 2016.
+These changes mean that disabling proxy services would result in the underlying customer becoming the registrant of record, as Section C.1.2 of the IRTP requires a registrar to impose a 60-day inter-registrar transfer lock following a Change of Registrant.

 Clarification as to whether or not a customer: (1) will be notified when a provider receives a Publication or Disclosure request from a third party; and (2) may opt to cancel its domain registration prior to and in lieu of Publication or Disclosure.
+However, accredited P/P service providers that offer this option should nevertheless expressly prohibit cancellation of a domain name that is the subject of a UDRP proceeding.